jtopjian/cobbler-admin/README.md

     * Assign each role a seed file:
         * Included is `install-cc.seed` for Controller
         * `install-node.seed` for Compute
-    * For each role/profile, make sure you add the following kernel option:
+    * For each distro/role/profile, make sure you add the following kernel option:
-        * `netcfg/choose_interface=eth0 `
+        * `raid=noautodetect netcfg/choose_interface=em1 biosdevname=1`
         * If this is not specified, the installer will prompt you to choose a NIC when multiple NICs are available, thus breaking the hands-off installation.

 Ubuntu Deployment